It’s not always easy to tell the difference between thinking and looking out the window.

 This year I’ve challenged myself to post one 17-syllable thought to this space every single day.
 I am indexing this work (and have written about the evolution of the project) on my 17 Beats page.

 I’m a reader and have kept track of my reading trail for more than a decade now.
-For the past 2 years I post a picture of the cover when I finish a book and also quote a line or two that particularly connected with me, or that I think in some way represents the book.
 You can find this work indexed in my 2019 Reading List.

 I also live in Alaska and am keen to observe, experience, and share my thoughts from this dramatic and unique place.
 You’ll find a lot of these woven into my blog posts and I have collected them here.